Theme (Byzantine district): Late Byzantine themata

 The neglect under the Angeloi dynasty and the weakening of central authority made the themes increasingly irrelevant in the late 12th century.
 Regional civil authorities such as the 'despotates' grew in power as central authority collapsed, rendering the themes moribund by the onset of the Palaiologos dynasty's rule.

-The deplorable state of the empire at this point did not allow any further administrative innovations, the Komnenian structural legacy still fully present even when its countermeasure no longer served its purpose.

-The still irrelevant micro provinces under imperial control were organized directly into katepanakias or kephalatikion each also ruled by a Katepan or Kephale with military and civic powers centered around forts and major passes, relegating all minor tasks to deputies.
+The now irrelevant micro provinces under imperial control were organized directly into katepanakias or kephalatikion each also ruled by a Katepan or Kephale with military and civic powers centered around forts and major passes, relegating all minor tasks to deputies.

 Organization

 The term thema was ambiguous, referring both to a form of military tenure and to an administrative division.
 A theme was an arrangement of plots of land given for farming to the soldiers "stratiotai" coexisting with different villages and towns, "Komai", "Chora" which were taxed for rapid and continuous revenue for the state with an easy and simple handling for a more direct control of the empire by the emperor alone or his viceroys, which ultimately, was a simplified Hellenistic and fiscal administrative principle adapted for war times.
 The soldiers were still technically a military unit, under the command of a strategos, they did not own the land they worked as it was still controlled by the state.
 Therefore, for its use the soldiers' pay was reduced.
 By accepting this proposition, the participants agreed that their descendants would also serve in the military and work in a theme, thus simultaneously reducing the need for unpopular conscription as well as cheaply maintaining the military.
 It also allowed for the settling of conquered lands, as there was always a substantial addition made to public lands "proasteion" during a conquest.